Spelkington/triangle/Laws/Constitution.md

 ## Article: Membership

-The Utah Chapter shall establish two categories of membership, **Brother** and **Alumni Brother**.
+The Utah Chapter shall establish two categories of permanent membership: **Brother** and **Alumni Brother**.

-The Brothers and Alumni Brothers of our Chapter shall commit themselves to the Cause of our Chapter, and to the preserve and promote the chosen ideals of our Fraternity.
+The Brothers and Alumni Brothers of our Chapter shall commit themselves to the Cause of our Chapter for as long as they are a Triangle Brother.

-Our Chapter shall extend bids to **new members** consisting of men who show distinguished characters, values akin to the chosen ideals of our Fraternity, and who are willing to accept their full share in maintaining a Chapter in which enduring friendships may be formed.
+Our Chapter shall extend bids to **new members**.
+These **new members** shall be men men of distinguished characters, personal values which exemplify the chosen ideals of our Fraternity, and consist of those who are willing to cheerfully accept their full share in maintaining a Chapter in which enduring friendships may be formed.

 Our Chapter shall, in the course of our work in our campus and community, seek out individuals that exemplify the chosen ideals of our Fraternity and extend to them the status of **Chapter Honorary**.